hawkticehurst/alto/packages/alto/README.md

 # alto

-A WIP opinionated coding agent that puts humans back in the loop.
+An opinionated coding agent that puts humans back in the loop.

 ## Setup